mtottenh/netanvil-rs/docs/section-2-1-rate-control.md

     Custom,
 }

-/// Types of metrics that can be targeted by the PID controller
+/// Types of signals that can be used with PID controller
-#[derive(Debug, Clone, Copy, PartialEq)]
+#[derive(Debug, Clone, Copy, PartialEq, Eq)]
-pub enum MetricType {
+pub enum SignalType {
     /// 50th percentile latency
     LatencyP50,
     /// 90th percentile latency